fg-research/website/docs/_sources/blog/product/posts/cfc-tsf-equity-forecasting.rst.txt

     resulting in slow training and inference performance.
     In this post, we focus on the closed-form continuous-depth (CfC) implementation of LNNs
     <a href="#references">[6]</a>.
 CfCs implement an approximate closed-form solution
-    of the LTC ODE and, as a result, are significantly faster than LTCs and other CT-RNNs.
+    of the LTC ODE and are therefore significantly faster than LTCs and other CT-RNNs.
     </p>

     <p>